 Not much was needed in this bathroom to make it a showstopper again.
 I repaired any cracks in the wall and painted them a crisp white to compliment the blue tiles.
 We bought a new sink because the other one no longer functioned and scrubbed the tiles clean!
 I am a true believer that if it ain’t broke, don’t fix it!
 I love that I was able to restore an original piece of this home.

 The first floor bedroom was filthy from smoke.
 The blue wallpaper and dirty carpet had to go.

 This bedroom is now clean with fresh paint and new vinyl plank wood floors and a new ceiling fan.

-Before, upstairs bathroom was dated and did not have a functional layout.
+The upstairs bathroom was dated, dirty and did not have a functional layout.

 Upstairs Bathroom After

 The new bathroom layout now makes sense and functions in the space.
 I used period appropriate tiles with the hexagon white tile on the floor and subway tile in the shower to blend seamlessly with the rest of the home.
 The bathroom is timeless while also offering homebuyers all of the modern amenities preferred today.